- Media must register to attend the meeting.

 Journalists are invited to report on the latest developments in the treatment of allergies, asthma and immunologic disorders — conditions that affect an estimated 50 million Americans.

-E-press Kit: A press kit containing embargoed news releases will be distributed to media outlets via email, prior to the meeting, on Thursday, October 19, 2017.
+Press kit: A press kit containing embargoed news releases will be distributed to media outlets via email, prior to the meeting, on Thursday, November 9, 2018.
 All embargo dates must be adhered to.

 ACAAI does not issue media credentials to the following: a publication's advertising, marketing, public relations or sales representatives; publishers, editors or reporters from manufacturers; "house organs" or promotional publications; public relations staff of exhibitors or educational institutions; writers creating analyses or reports sold as a commodity to customers; or other individuals who are not actually reporting on the meeting.